beguilingcreative/hello-django-codex/README.md

 # Hello Django Codex

-This example project demonstrates a minimal Django application with a simple message board.
-It highlights a few Django features:
+This example demonstrates a minimal Django application **without** using a database.
+Messages are kept in memory using plain Python objects.
+It still highlights a few Django features:

-- Use of the ORM through a `Message` model.
 - Rendering templates with Bootstrap styling.
-- Basic usage of forms to create new records.
+- Using Django forms for user input.
+- Basic view logic written in Python.

 ## Quick start